-Note 2: All CIS exposures under the new standard on bank's equity investment in funds are excluded from this template.
+Note 1: All CIS exposures under the new standard on bank's equity investment in funds are excluded from this template.

-Note 3: The decrease in 150% risk weight is mainly attributable to the decrease in impaired advances to corporate customers.
+Note 2: The increase in 100% risk weight is mainly attributable to the increase in secured corporate loans past due for more than 90 days.